-The Project will have back up heating to maintain the heat/conversion system when solar heating isn't available, and to keep the salt for storing heat in a liquid state.
+The Project will have back up heating to maintain the heat/conversion system when solar heating isn't available, to keep the salt for storing heat in a liquid state, and to keep the HTF warm.
 As such air emissions from the boilers will meet the appropriate WBG EHS Guidelines for thermal power generation.
 As the boilers will be used primarily for standby heat, they are likely to run less than 500 hours per year, the threshold for the application of the WBG air emission guidelines.
 The Project will nonetheless monitor the hours of operation and the air emissions of the boiler.
 These boilers will be the primary source of green house gases (GHG) for the Project.